What do different colored scrubs mean?

 How does color impact well-being?

-Have you ever noticed why most hospitals and medical facilities have the same color palette?
+Have you ever noticed that most hospitals and medical facilities have the same color palette?
 Believe it or not, color plays a big role in health.
-Research has shown different colors not only impact our emotions, making us happy, sad, angry, or even depressed, but can also translate into physical responses like raising or lowering blood pressure and heart rates.
+Research has shown different colors not only impact our emotions, making us happy, sad, angry, or even depressed but can also translate into physical responses like raising or lowering blood pressure and heart rates.

-Creating a space that’s calming (think neutral colors that aren’t too bold or vibrant) can help a patient to feel safe and incorporating shades found in nature like soft greens and pale blues, have a positive impact on physical and emotional well-being.
-These colors represent tranquility, peace, and renewal and are known to help individuals feel grounded in the midst of what can be an overwhelming time.
+Creating a space that’s calming (think neutral colors that aren’t too bold or vibrant) can help a patient to feel safe, while incorporating shades found in nature like soft greens and pale blues can have a positive impact on physical and emotional well-being.
+These colors represent tranquility, peace, and renewal and are known to help individuals feel grounded in the midst of what is often an overwhelming time.

-When it comes to picking out your scrubs, cool colors like (like blue, indigo, and green) convey strength and trust and have been shown to help a patient feel more at ease, while warm colors (like red, orange, and yellow) can be too bright or bold and can even cause a patient’s heart rate to rise.
-Red, which is associated with anger, can also be triggering as it can resemble blood and trauma making it a uniform color to avoid in these settings.
-Opting to wear softer warm shades like pink or mauve instead can inspire feelings of soothing comfort and gentleness—something everyone wants in a nurse or caregiver.
+When it comes to picking out your scrubs, classically cool colors like blue, indigo, and gray, and cool-toned hues like mauve and jade, convey strength and trust and have been shown to help a patient feel more at ease.
+Contrastingly, warm colors (like red, orange, and yellow) can be too bright or bold and can even cause a patient’s heart rate to rise.
+Red, which is associated with anger, can be triggering as it may resemble blood and trauma, making it a uniform color to avoid in these settings.
+Opting to wear softer shades of most colors can inspire feelings of soothing comfort and gentleness—something everyone wants in a nurse or caregiver.

 What color scrubs should I pick?